SeldonIO/seldon-core/docs/source/contents/getting-started/docker-installation/index.md

 ### Local Models

-To deploy with a local folder available for loading models set the enviroment variable `LOCAL_MODEL_FOLDER` to the folder, e.g.:
+To deploy with a local folder available for loading models set the environment variable `LOCAL_MODEL_FOLDER` to the folder, e.g.:

 ```bash
 export LOCAL_MODEL_FOLDER=/home/seldon/models